-The Daniel Morcombe Foundation was established in May 2005 as a lasting legacy to Daniel Morcombe.
-It was established by parents Bruce and Denise after their son Daniel was abducted and murdered in December 2003 while waiting to catch a bus on the Sunshine Coast, Queensland.
-The original Daniel Morcombe Foundation started in the kitchen of Bruce and Denise's Palmwoods home in 2005.
-Since this time Bruce and Denise have campaigned to make Australia a safer place for all children.
-The Foundation has two main aims, to educate children and young people safe in a physical and online environment and to support young victims of crime.
+The Daniel Morcombe Foundation was established in honour of Daniel Morcombe to make Australia a safer place for children.
+It was founded by parents Bruce and Denise after their son was abducted and murdered in December 2003 while waiting to catch a bus on the Sunshine Coast, Queensland.
+The aims of the Foundation are to educate children and young people about how to stay safe in physical and online environments and to support young victims of crime.

-The Daniel Morcombe Foundation's belief and vision is one that incorporates a future where all children and young people are provided with education, protection and support to be safe from abuse and risk of harm.
-The Foundation has delivered education to over 260 000 students across Queensland and additionally have visited over 1000 schools and communities across Australia.
-Our Walk Tall Counselling Service, provided by Act for Kids, delivers counselling to over a hundred children and their families per annum.
-Every year the Foundation provides at no cost thousands of resources to children, young people, parents and carers, and professionals across Australia.
+Our vision is to create a future where all children and young people are provided with education, protection and support to be safe from abuse and risk of harm.
+The Foundation has delivered education to over 260 000 students across Queensland and visited over 1000 schools and communities across Australia.
+Our Walk Tall counselling service delivers counselling to over 100 children and their families per year.
+The Foundation provides parents, carers and professionals with evidence-based resources for children and young people’s personal safety education.